adap/flower/doc/source/how-to-enable-client-authentication.rst

 `here <https://github.com/adap/flower/tree/main/examples/flower-client-authentication>`_.

 .. note::
-    This guide covers experimental features that might change in future versions of Flower, and client authentication is only available in the gRPC-rere stack.
+    This guide covers experimental features that might change in future versions of Flower, and client authentication is only available in the gRPC-rere stack with SSL connection enabled.

 Enable client authentication in Flower `Superlink`